Aarhus University Hospital: History

 The hospital was created as an administrative unit on 1 April 2011, when the two former university hospitals of Aarhus Sygehus and Skejby Sygehus were merged.
 Aarhus Sygehus was itself a merger from the four individual hospitals of Aarhus Municipal Hospital, Aarhus County Hospital, Marselisborg Hospital and Samsø Sygehus in 2007.
 The 2011 merger was performed in preparation for the New University Hospital (DNU) to be situated in Skejby in the northern parts of Aarhus.

 The New University Hospital

 Det Nye Universitetshospital (The New University Hospital), or DNU for short, began construction in 2012 in Skejby, adjacent to the former hospital of Skejby Sygehus, as the new headquarters for Aarhus University Hospital, a building project that was finished in 2018.
 The New University Hospital is the biggest single hospital in Denmark and one of the biggest in Europe.
 As one of several new regional "super hospitals" across Denmark, DNU has gradually absorbed all former hospital departments of Aarhus University Hospital across the city, including Skejby Sygehus, a process to completed in 2019.
-DNU is scheduled to be fully operational in 2020.
+DNU became fully operational in 2022.

 The New University Hospital employs a combined staff of 10,200 and contains 1,150 patient beds.
 There are a total of 44 clinical departments.